Marni1/Marni1/README.md

 - ⚡ Fun fact: ...
 -->
 ### 🏋️‍♂️About me
 💻I am a self-taught front-end developer.
-I have completed many courses on web development online.Now I am looking for my first job in IT, constantly improving my skills.<br><br><br>
+I have completed many courses on web development online.Now I am looking for my first job in IT, constantly improving my skills.<br><br>
-⚽In addition to my interests in front-end development in my free time I like to play sports (mainly football).
+⚽In addition to my interests in front-end development in my free time I like to play sports (mainly football)
-### 🌱 I’m currently learning
-Typescript.

 ### ✨ Skills <br>
 • html <br>